VMI selects first Black superintendent as racial climate comes under scrutiny

 Wins is also examining other reforms to its student-run honor system, which The Post revealed in December disproportionately expelled Black students for honor code violations between the fall of 2017 and the spring of 2020.

+John Boland, the president of VMI’s Board of Visitors, praised how Wins has led the school since last fall, calling him “a leader whose dedication to the Institute’s mission and to the Corps of Cadets has endeared him to many during his brief time as interim superintendent.”

+“There’s no question that Maj.
+Gen. Wins is the right person to preserve and advance VMI’s unique system of education moving forward,” Boland said in a statement.

-Wins has also encouraged students, staff and faculty members to participate in the independent investigation ordered by Northam and conducted by the law firm Barnes & Thornburg.
-Though the investigation has come under attack from alumni, students, and parents, Wins promised all participants anonymity and pushed anyone interested to meet with the firm.
+Wins has encouraged students, staff and faculty members to participate in the independent investigation ordered by Northam and conducted by the law firm Barnes & Thornburg.
+Though the investigation has come under attack from alumni, students and parents, Wins promised all participants anonymity and pushed anyone interested to meet with the firm.

 “An open and candid dialogue is vitally important to this process,” Wins said in early February.